-What Are Dentures?
+What Qualifies You for Dentures?

 A partial denture is a dental prosthetic designed to replace multiple missing teeth while fitting in comfortably among a patient’s remaining teeth, much like a piece of a puzzle.
 They are all entirely custom-made, and they consist of ceramic teeth attached to a metal-support structure covered in a gum-colored material to help the denture blend in.
 They’re held in place within the mouth using small metal claps that loop around the remaining teeth.